Social insurance job

 Anyone who has a permanent job subject to social insurance must, apart from the choice of the cash register, have little concern about his health insurance: it runs completely automatically over the job.
 Problems usually only appear when you change your professional status:

-Because in return to all other insurance since April 2007 almost everyone is obliged to have health insurance.
-At the same time, however, one has to deal with bureaucratic hurdles when falling out of a worker's "normal" status.
+In return for all other insurance policies, almost everyone has been obliged to have health insurance since April 2007.
+At the same time, you have to deal with bureaucratic hurdles if you drop out of the “normal” status of a worker.

 Whoever wants to become self-employed, for example, has to deal with the question of whether he is legally or privately insured and whether he is self-employed or self-employed.
 And he has to accept that there are minimum contributions in the statutory health insurance fund.
 Who is in a family insurance can not exceed certain income limits.
 And if you have a minijob, you are not assured about it, but you have to take care of yourself.